-The Company has employment agreements with its executive officers that, among other provisions customary for agreements of this nature, provide for severance payments in the event the Company terminates the officer's employment without cause.
+In addition to Mr. Burnett's Employment Agreement, the Company has employment agreements with its other executive officers that, among other provisions customary for agreements of this nature, provide for severance payments in the event the Company terminates the officer's employment without cause.
 The agreements also provide for certain payments in connection with a change of control transaction and a termination of employment following a change of control transaction.